OGeorgeDan/Manual_Testing_Jira/Emag.ro_V1.0.md

 ![Test Metric 3](https://github.com/OGeorgeDan/Manual_Testing_Jira/assets/149089987/80c29ff2-e875-4196-95f7-47c8e60986d8)

 ### 1.3 Test Analysis <br>
 The testing process will be executed based on the application requirements.
-The requirements analysis has been done in order to implement the early testing test principle and the results can be found here
+The requirements analysis has been done in order to implement the early testing test principle.

-> inserati linkul catre documentul de review.
-Parte asta specificata intre paranteze o puneti doar daca aveti cerinte si daca ati facut review)  ???

 The following test conditions were found: